 If your shoulder is injured as a result of a car accident and the accident was not your fault you may able to claim compensation from the at-fault driver’s Compulsory Third Party (CTP) insurance.

 Lydia is riding her bicycle and suffers a severe shoulder injury when a car clips her and sends her flying onto the pavement.
 Lydia can seek compensation from the owner of the vehicle that struck her from their CTP insurance.

 Jasmine is driving to work and is late, so she’s speeding.
 On her way she loses control over her vehicle and hits a bollard, causing her to suffer shoulder injuries.
 Due to the fact that the accident was her fault and there was no other driver involved, it is unlikely that Jasmine can seek compensation for her injuries.
 If her accident took place after 1 July 2016 Jasmine may be able to seek necessary and reasonable medical and rehabilitation services through the National Injury Insurance Scheme of Queensland (NIISQ).

 When you enter onto someone else’s land - whether it’s a private home or a public place - the owner or occupier of that land has a duty to ensure the safety of people entering their land.
-A common shoulder injury might occur when someone slips over on a floor surface, or trips on an unexpected hole or obstacle.
+A common shoulder injury might occur when someone slips over on a floor surface, is taken out of a precinct by a bouncer or security guard, or trips on an unexpected hole or obstacle.